 What happens if fatty liver is untreated?

 If left untreated, a fatty liver can progress to cirrhosis, which is irreversible.
-Cirrhosis can lead to liver failure, requiring a transplant, and significantly increases the risk of liver cancer.
+Cirrhosis can cause liver failure.
+This failure may require a transplant.
+Cirrhosis also significantly raises the risk of liver cancer.

 When is fatty liver serious?

-A fatty liver becomes serious when it moves beyond the first stage (steatosis) and begins causing inflammation and scarring.
+A fatty liver becomes serious later.
+It is serious when it moves past the first stage, which is called steatosis.
+At this point, the liver begins to show inflammation and scarring.
 This is when the liver cells are actively being damaged.

 What is the life expectancy of a person with fatty liver disease?

-For people with an early-stage fatty liver, the condition should not impact their life expectancy if they manage it properly.
+People with an early-stage fatty liver should manage their condition.
+If they manage it well, the condition should not impact their life expectancy.
 With lifestyle changes, they can live a long, healthy life.
 However, if the disease progresses to cirrhosis, life expectancy may be significantly reduced.

 Is fatty liver 100% reversible?